nshoo/intermitent-power-computing/README.md

-# Intermitent Power Computing (Project Repository)
+# Intermittent Power Computing (Project Repository)

 There really isn't too much here, as of now, (I plan to fix that) nevertheless, the current contents are (each has a folder):